MichaelHillcox/BuildingBot/README.md

 # BuildingBot
 Building Bot is a simple discord bot created using Typescript and NodeJS to enable basic level intergration between our Github Repo and our Discord Server.
-This is a specific use discord bot meaning that it'll likely not fit your use-cases but it can be used as a good example on how to work with the Github, Discord, and Curse API.
+This is a specific use discord bot meaning that it'll likely not fit your use-cases but it can be used as a good example on how to work with the Github, Discord, and Curse API (poorly).

 ## How to use
 So you still want to use it?
 Wow, okay, heres the basic low down on what to do.